Embassy of France, Ottawa: Building

 Inaugurated in 1939, this diplomatic mission was designed by French architect Eugène Beaudouin in the Art Deco style.
 Housing both the residence of the ambassador and embassy services, the building of grey granite is three stories and is organized around the Great Hall.

 The main room features furniture and decorations also in an Art Deco style, including Marcel Gromaire tapestries representing the four seasons: the Canadian winter, the Parisian spring, summer in Saint-Malo and fall in Quebec.
 A massive pink marble staircase provides access to the second story and leads to the gallery overlooking the Great Hall and reception rooms.

 The rooms display decorations that highlight the ties of friendship which exists between the France and Canada, like the bas-relief of the gallery that represents the Canadian National Vimy Memorial in honour of Canadian soldiers during the First World War and the office walls ambassadors engraved by Charles-Émile Pinson on the subject of the discovery of Canada by the Vikings.
 The materials that were used to build the embassy come from both Canada (wooden doors and door frames, and the grey granite from Quebec for exterior walls) and France (Saint-Quentin travertine for walls of the hall, and the pink marble from Burgundy for the staircase).

 The dining room is decorated with a 120 square metre mural named La France, by painter Alfred Courmes.
 The decoration of the bronze doors of the living room was done by Robert Cami.
 The embassy is also decorated with sculptures by Leygue Louis and Jean Prouvé.

-Diplomatic Relations

-Canada and France enjoy a deep and enduring relationship, one born of a shared history and a common language and anchored by shared values.
-Official diplomatic relations between France and Canada were established on December 4th, 1928.

-France and Canada are major allies on the international stage.
-Both countries are members of the United Nations, the North Atlantic Treaty Organization (NATO), the G7, the G20 and the Francophonie.

-The 2 countries share a common vision of international relations and therefore collaborate closely on foreign policy matters, including remaining committed to multilateralism, finding constructive solutions to challenges to international security, protecting the environment, and promoting democracy, human rights, gender equality, good governance and development.

-Since 2014, the strong ties linking France and Canada have been manifest in the significant number of high-level political meetings between the two allies.
-Canadian prime ministers and French presidents have met no less than 8 times to commemorate the countries’ common significant historical events (the 75th anniversary of the Normandy landings, or the Armistice Day centenary), or within the context of large diplomatic gatherings (G7 Christchurch Call to Action).

-France and Canada are also geographic neighbors: the French overseas collectivity of Saint Pierre and Miquelon is located just off the coast of Newfoundland.
-In 1994, the countries signed an agreement governing fisheries and regional cooperation with Canada’s 4 Atlantic provinces.